kanidm/kanidm/book/src/integrations/ldap.md

 most cases is multi-factor authentication), the LDAP bind does not grant rights to elevated read permissions.
 All binds have the permissions of "anonymous" even if the anonymous account is locked.

+> As the POSIX password is not equivalent in strength to the primary credentials of Kanidm

+This is no longer necessarily true (thanks to the fallback).
+Would it be possible to  enable elevated read permissions specifically for the the account being logged into?

 The exception is service accounts which can use api-tokens during an LDAP bind for elevated read permissions.